unicornlaunching/grundgesetz-skeleton/docs/cannot-control/plr.md

 If the citizens are, for example, pro-Big Business then probably taxation will be modest and there will not be a lot of stringent rules about environmental considerations.

 If the citizens are very concerned about safety issues, for example, then there will be a lot of rules and regulations governing things such as transportation safety, which will make it more expensive for some companies that have big shipping costs.

-The rules and regulations created by the politicians, have significant influence on the cost of running a business and the way it can market products and services - for example in Canada there are severe regulations about advertising for alcohol and tobacco.Examples of influences of the political environment include:
+The rules and regulations created by the politicians, have significant influence on the cost of running a business and the way it can market products and services - for example in Canada there are severe regulations about advertising for alcohol and tobacco.
+Examples of influences of the political environment include:

 - regulations governing how businesses can interact with overseas companies
 - regulations and laws limiting or restricting importing